List of freeways in Victoria: North East Link

-M420
+M780

 South Gippsland Freeway

-The South Gippsland Freeway is a 6 kilometre freeway which starts at the Monash Freeway at Dandenong and ends turns into the Western Port Highway at Lynbrook.
-It has 4 lanes for all its length.
-It is the shortest Freeway in all of Victoria.
+The South Gippsland Freeway is a six kilometre freeway which starts at the Monash Freeway at Dandenong and ends turns into the Western Port Highway at Lynbrook.
+It has four lanes for all its length.
+It is the shortest freeway in all of Victoria.
 It links Cranbourne to Dandenong.
 Its major junctions are Monash Freeway, Princes Highway, South Gippsland Highway and Pound Road.
-The major towns it goes through are Lynbrook, Doveton and Dandenong.
+The major suburbs it goes through are Lynbrook, Doveton and Dandenong.